 - Bloody or cloudy urine, painful urination, sudden lower back or stomach pain

 - Confusion, problems with walking, clumsiness, dizziness, trouble talking, concentrating, or remembering

 - Feeling agitated, depressed, nervous, or irritable, thoughts of hurting yourself or others, unusual mood or behavior

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet

-- Rapid, deep breathing, loss of appetite, fast or uneven heartbeat
+- Rapid, deep breathing, fast or uneven heartbeat